Home Loan Experts

 • Second, when you sell the property for capital gains, the lender could use the profit to pay down the debt on your other loans.

-• Thirdly, if you wish to refinance one of the properties for example to release equity to do renovations, the lender will need to approve of the transaction otherwise they might not allow the 1 property to be refinanced alone.
-This means the bank will likely want to do a new valuation on both properties, and unless they are satisfied with the overall loan to value ratio, they might not allow you to refinance or release equity.
+• Thirdly, if you wish to refinance one of the properties for example to release equity to do renovations, the lender will need to approve of the transaction otherwise they might not allow the one property to be refinanced alone.
+This means the bank will likely want to do a new valuation on both properties, and unless they are satisfied with the overall Loan-to-Value Ratio, they might not allow you to refinance or release equity.

 Pros And Cons Of Borrowing From A Different Lender